 - 2 large eggs room temperature

-- 3 tablespoons orange juice fresh or store bought juice
+- 3 tablespoons orange or grapefruit juice fresh or store bought juice

 - 1 cup granulated sugar 200g

 - ⅓ cup sweetened shredded coconut 25g, optional

 Cream Cheese Frosting